dogweather/forkful/content/en/google-apps-script/files-and-io/checking-if-a-directory-exists.md

   \ the presence of a folder within Google Drive.
 Programmers often perform this check\u2026"
 lastmod: '2024-03-13T22:44:59.682775-06:00'
 model: gpt-4-0125-preview
-summary: "Checking if a directory exists in Google Apps Script involves verifying\
-  \ the presence of a folder within Google Drive.
-Programmers often perform this check\u2026"
+summary: Checking if a directory exists in Google Apps Script involves verifying the presence of a folder within Google Drive.
 title: Checking if a directory exists
 weight: 20
 ---